knijn/cos/README.md

 - Easy simple background runners using redrun
 - Easily expandable

+### Complaince
+We comply with the following standards
+- CCSMB-10

 ## Installation
 Run the following command to install the latest build
 ```